GenSpectrum/LAPIS-SILO/README.md

 We mainly follow the styleguide provided by [google](https://google.github.io/styleguide/cppguide.html), with a few additions.
 The naming is enforced by clang-tidy.
 Please refer to `.clang-tidy` for more details on naming inside the code.
 Clang-tidy can not detect filenames.
 We decided to use snake_case for filenames.

+## Includes

+The includes are sorted in the following order:

+1. Corresponding header file (for source files)
+2. System includes
+3. External includes
+4. Internal includes

+Internal includes are marked by double quotes.
+External includes are marked by angle brackets.